Yijunmaverick/UniversalStyleTransfer/README.md

 ## Spatial control

 Often times, the one-click global transfer is not what professinal artists want.
 Users prefer to transfer different styles to different regions in the content image.
-We provide an example of transferring two styles for foreground and background respectively, i.e., Style I for foreground (mask=1), Style II for background (mask=0), provided a binary mask.
+We provide an example of transferring two styles to the foreground and background respectively, i.e., Style I for foreground (mask=1), Style II for background (mask=0), provided a binary mask.

 <img src='figs/p2.jpg' width=800>